froukje/datamapu/content/posts/classical_ml/gradient_boosting.md

 < INTUITIVE EXPLANATION > add residuals

 In this section, we will go through the individual steps of the algorithm.
 For the explanation of the algorithm, we will follow the notations used in [Wikipedia](https://en.m.wikipedia.org/wiki/Gradient_boosting).
-We will first have a general look at each step of the algorithm and then simplify and explain it for a regression problem with a vaariation of the [Mean Squared Error]() as the [Loss Function]() and [Decision Trees]() as underlying models.
+We will first have a general look at each step of the algorithm and then simplify and explain it for a regression problem with a variation of the [Mean Squared Error]() as the [Loss Function]() and [Decision Trees]() as underlying models.
 For a concrete example, with all the calculations included for a specific dataset, please check [Gradien Boosting for Regression - Example]().
 More specifically, we use as a Loss for each sample
 $$L(y_i, F(x_i)) = \frac{1}{2}(y_i - F(x_i))^2.$$
 The factor $\frac{1}{2}$ is included to make the calculations easier.